 In the era of Thunder Chief, the elder, the Kainai-the Blood People-roamed the prairie of what is now southern Alberta and northern Montana.
-This period was enriched with spiritualism, continued use of buffalo jumps and tipi structures for shelter.
 The governing system was democratic, with the use of ritual and tradition that demonstrated organization and order within a tribe.
 Sacred societies played an important part in daily activities.
-Though major decisions were made utilizing attitudes, observation and orientation, traditional values and beliefs had worth and importance, woven into a way-of-life.
+Traditional values and beliefs had worth and importance, woven into a way-of-life.

 In the era of Ksiitsikominaa -Thunder Chief, the younger-the Blackfoot were fully immersed in the use of the horse, that in a few decades rapidly increased their mobility, but also contributed to the animal as a value, increasing warfare and raids among the tribes.
 In his time, contact with and the arrival of Euro-Americans to Indian territory brought settlement, Christian religion and the appearance of military and police force.
 The Blood Tribe and surrounding tribes were rendered powerless and subject to domination, through aggression and coercion with attempts of removal on political, social, and religious freedom.

 As a very strong and powerful man, the demeanor of Ksiitsikominaa was that of the warrior.
 During skirmishes, Thunder Chief and his horse were said to be invisible to the enemy, but able to be seen by his fellow Blood comrades.
 This ability benefited war raids, and he was undefeated, his emblem was his war-horse painted with white dots signifying hailstones.